im-strange/openweathermap/README.md

 > Replace with your own API key. `query` can be city name or `lat&long` object.
 <br>

-If response is good, you will receive dictionary/json object.
+If the request is good, you will receive dictionary/json object.
 See below:
 ```json
 {